fungsi1984/rusty/README.md

 - 98,
     - had function from_vec for better input and output
     - 98-1, modified input for take null input
-    - if you wondering how this works in c++ ./example/98.cpp
+- 1438-2, how to handle unwrap with some

 ### notes
 - example folder is unlinked folder for mini program compile it with